angular-sanctuary/learn-angular/src/content/docs/practical-course/create-task/create-form-component.md

 ---

 :::note
-Learn how to create a form component to add a new task to the task list.
+Get more familiar with Angular CLI to create components
 :::